 The commands are as follows:

-The keyboard shortcuts Up Arrow, Home, End,and Down Arrow can be used to display the previous, first, last, and next entry in a list region, respectively.
+- The keyboard shortcuts Home, Down Arrow, Up Arrow, and End and the First Component, Next Component, Previous Component, and Last Component commands from the design space's Tools right-click sub-menu can be used to display the first, next, previous, and last entry in a list region, respectively.

 - Multi-part components appear in the list with (expand) next to them.
 Each part is listed as a sub-entry below.